Ventilation flaws at £400m Edinburgh sick kids 'risked spreading MRSA and norovirus'

 The inquiry is due to resume on Monday with evidence from clinical staff in relation to the Glasgow sites.

-Core participants for the Edinburgh project are expected to respond to the counsel's submission later this month.
+Core participants for the Edinburgh project - including NHS Lothian - are expected to respond to the counsel's submission later this month.

 Why are you making commenting on HeraldScotland only available to subscribers?